moneroexamples/openmonero/README.md

  - Backend - fully written in C++.
 It uses [restbed](https://github.com/Corvusoft/restbed/) to serve JSON REST to the frontend and [mysql++](http://www.tangentsoft.net/mysql++/) to interface the database.
 It also accesses Monero blockchain and "talks" with Monero deamon.

+## Limitations

+#### Performance

+Open Monero is not as fast as MyMonero.
+This is because it is basic, easy to understand and straight forward implementation of the backend.
+Thus, it does not use any catching of transactions, blocks, complex database structures and SQL queries.
+Also, no ongoing monitoring of user's transactions is happening, since viewkey is not stored.
+Transaction search threads start when user logs in (viewkey and address are submitted to the search thread), and finish shorty after logout.
+Once the search threads stop, they can't be restarted without user logging in back, because viewkey is unknown.

 ## Example setup on Ubuntu 16.04